im-griff/fibonacci-visualization/README.md

 # fibonacci-visualization
-Visualizing the Fibonacci Sequence with modulo and shapes.
+Interact and visualize the Fibonacci Sequence with modulo and shapes.

 Inspired by a video by Jacob Yatsko: https://www.youtube.com/watch?v=o1eLKODSCqw